 What if my Lifelink Creature Deals Damage to Me?

 If your own creature with lifelink deals damage to you, you will still take the damage.
 However, you will also gain an equal amount of life.
 As such, your life total won’t actually change.

 This is very helpful if you play creatures that damage each player without targeting, or damage a player when they do a specific thing.
 Giving Eidolon of the Great Revel lifelink, for instance, would be pretty powerful.

 Can I Give Instants and Sorceries Lifelink?

 An instant or sorcery with lifelink will deal its damage normally, and then you gain life equal to the damage it dealt.
 Certain instants and sorceries such as Corrupt already have an effect like this.
 However, you can actually gain life twice here because their ability isn’t called lifelink, instead it says “you gain life equal to the damage dealt this way”.

 Lifelink is a static keyword ability which means you cannot disable it.
 Whenever a lifelink creature deals damage, you automatically gain that much life.
 You don’t have a choice about it.

 As such, it’s no wonder many current decks use lifelink cards!
-They’re robust and reliable, and keep your health topped up!
-I hope this article has helped you out.
+They keep your health topped up!
 Why not add some lifelink to your deck today?

 More Magic: The Gathering Keyword articles